Pole Position: Legacy

 Pole Position is regarded as one of the most influential video games of all time, and was the most successful racing game of the golden age of arcade video games.
 Bill Loguce and Matt Barton listed it as one of the 25 most influential games of all time, calling it "arguably the most important racing game ever made".
 In 1984, Electronic Games stated that, for "the first time in the amusement parlors, a first-person racing game gives a higher reward for passing cars and finishing among the leaders rather than just for keeping all four wheels on the road, thus making driving an art".
 In 1995, Flux magazine ranked the game 32nd on their "Top 100 Video Games".
-In 2015, Pole Position topped IGN's list of The Top 10 Most Influential Racing Games Ever.
+In 2015, Pole Position topped IGNs list of The Top 10 Most Influential Racing Games Ever.
 They stated it had "a drastically better-looking" third-person "chase cam view" than Turbo, was "the first racing game based on a real-world racing circuit (Fuji Speedway in Japan)", "introduced checkpoints, and was the first to require a qualifying lap", and that its success, as "the highest-grossing arcade game in North America in 1983, cemented the genre in place for decades to come and inspired a horde of other racing games".

 Pole Position spawned ports, sequels, and a Saturday morning cartoon.
 The game spawned a number of clones, such as Top Racer from Commodore International, which led to a lawsuit from Namco against Commodore Japan that led to the seizure of Top Racer copies.
 Parker Brothers also published a board game based on Pole Position in 1983.
+The game was re-released as part of Microsoft Return of Arcade, the Namco Museum series of games, as well as by Hamster Corporation as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in July 2023.